-You should not be able to communicate between VM’s either while it is connected to the NAT.
-Because each VM’s will has a separate isolated NAT network, and it gets the same IP address from the VirtualBox NAT engine.
+You should not be able to communicate between VMs either while it is connected to the NAT.
+Because each VM will have a separate isolated NAT network, it gets the same IP address from the VirtualBox NAT engine.

 You may spin up another VM with the NAT interface, and you should be able to see the same IP address 10.0.2.15 gets assigned by the VirtualBox to the guest VM.

 So, if you are using the NAT interface, you can expect the below results.

 - The VM’s can talk to the internet.